ryankrdh/ryankrdh-Portfolio/README.md

 ## Acknowledgements

-We would like to express our gratitude to the developers and contributors of the AWS services used in this project for providing robust and scalable tools for building innovative applications.
+We would like to express our gratitude to the developers and contributors of the hosting website Surge.